andreiapostoae/honeywords/README.md

 python webserver.py [take-a-tail|chaffing]
 ```

-  3. Register an user [here](127.0.0.1:5000/register) and memorize the credentials.
+  3. Register a user [here](http://127.0.0.1:5000/register) and memorize the credentials.

   4. Run the attacker script to see the information an attacker who reverses hashes would get:
 ```
 python attacker.py username [take-a-tail|chaffing]
 ```

-  5. (optional) Login with one of the passwords [here](127.0.0.1:5000/) obtained by the attacker to simulate a real scenario.
+  5. (optional) Login with one of the passwords [here](http://127.0.0.1:5000/) obtained by the attacker to simulate a real scenario.